Alex Morse: Municipal finance

 In 2014 the city council criticized Morse for refusing to disclose the reason for providing a $45,000 exit agreement to city solicitor Heather Egan, a year after her appointment.
 In response, Morse said in a Reddit AMA: "I do admit that I should have briefed the City Council before executing the settlement agreement with this former employee as to avoid issues of perception.
 Again, when faced with the decision to potentially spend hundreds of thousands of dollars in legal costs to fight frivolous lawsuits, or to execute a settlement agreement with funds that were already allocated in the budget, I chose the latter.
 Separation agreements are not uncommon in both the private and public sector."

 Following the resignation of the city auditor in 2018, who suggested receivership and said he did not believe the mayor's office followed protocol, state auditor Suzanne Bump responded to a city council request stating, "I do not believe the circumstances in Holyoke rise to the level of warranting a state audit".
 In the previous month, a private audit by firm CliftonLarsonAllen found all city funds accounted for.
 Although Holyoke's government has a strong mayor–council government, Morse has called for finance-related departments to be placed under a chief financial officer appointed by the mayor and subject to City Council confirmation.
 The charter currently calls for the election of city treasurers.

 Sanctuary city status

 On November 19, 2014, Morse issued an executive order to the Holyoke Police Department, asking the department not to enforce federal civil detainer requests for holding immigrants suspected of being in the country illegally past the point they would usually be released.
 This codified a practice previously implemented during his tenure.
 The practice would not apply those who were registered as sex offenders, had previous indictments or convictions, or outstanding warrants.

 Following a threat by the Trump administration to defund sanctuary cities in 2017, Morse reaffirmed this practice.
-Morse acknowledged that he knew of no instance where local police ignored federal immigration requests, and that the policy did not directly affect Holyoke's largest group of residents, the Puerto Rican community, who hold American citizenship.
+Morse acknowledged that he knew of no instance where local police ignored federal immigration requests, and that the policy did not directly affect Holyoke's largest group of Latino residents, the Puerto Rican community, who hold American citizenship.